Interactive work on the compute nodes

 About Jupyter

-• For HPC2N, using Jupyter on HPC2N is possible, through a batch job.
+• For HPC2N, using Jupyter on HPC2N is possible, and can be done either from the OpenOnDemand portal (easy) or through a batch job and ThinLinc (harder).

 • For NSC, using Jupyter is easiest done through ThinLinc, but can also be used via an SSH tunnel.